wjholden/Advent-of-Code-2015/README.md

 * You can separate `match` cases to the same arm with `|`.
 * Looks like Rust does have Java-style method references.
 For example, `map(Vec::len)`.
 * Rust's `usize` makes array index arithmetic annoying when you want to have `a[i+j]` where `j` might be negative.
+* Clippy is fantastic!
+* Day 24 looked a lot harder than it really was.

 ## Documentation